teaVeloper/vmr/README.md

 ### Create a tempenv

-`vmr tempenv` - creates a venv in `/tmp` (or else if configured differently) and activates it, for direct usage.
+`vmr tmpenv` - creates a venv in `/tmp` (or else if configured differently) and activates it, for direct usage.

 ### list venvs